-During the year the internal auditor visited the school twice, and reported on their findings once to the Finance, Audit, Risk and Resources committee who, in turn, reported the internal audit findings the Board of Trustees.
-On an annual basis the internal auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
-The Finance, Audit, Risk and Resources committee selected the schedule of work for the internal audit from a list provided by an external provided.
-This schedule of work was complete and no significant issues were found by the internal auditor.
+During the year the internal auditor visited the school twice and reported their findings to the Board of Trustees, through the Audit, Risk and Resources committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On an annual basis the internal auditor prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.